Stenger test

-Stenger test is a test of hearing, primarily used to confirm non-organic hearing loss.
-It is also used to detect subjects who falsely claim to have hearing loss in one ear.
+Stenger test is a test of hearing, primarily used to confirm non-organic hearing loss (individuals who falsely claim to have hearing loss) in one ear.

 Principle

-The test is based on Stenger principle.
+The test is based on the Stenger principle.
 The principle states that, if a tone of two intensities (one greater than the other) is delivered to two ears of a person simultaneously, the ear which receives the tone of the higher intensity alone hears it.